Accessible Education Frequently Asked Questions

 Possible testing accommodations: Extended time, distraction reduced environment, use of a computer.

-Possible classroom accommodations: Sonocent notetaking software, preferential seating, texts in alternate format.
+Possible classroom accommodations: Glean notetaking software, preferential seating, texts in alternate format.

 Other types of possible accommodations: Course substitutions or waivers, priority registration, housing or dining related needs like an Emotional Support Animal or modified meal plans.

-Temporary impairments are not listed as disabilities under the ADA; however, every attempt is made by OAE to provide support and assistance to students who experience a temporary impairment.
+Temporary impairments are not categorically excluded as disabilities under the ADAAA.
+Every attempt is made by OAE to provide support and assistance to students who experience a temporary impairment.

 No. Accommodations begin only when you have provided your instructors with your Course Accommodation Record from the OAE and have discussed how an accommodation may work in specific classes.
 Instructors must be given reasonable time to arrange for the accommodations requested or to clarify with OAE if an accommodation may not be reasonable for a given course.